aarons/obsidian-simple-note-chat/README.md

 ### Trivia

+Each command stands for:

-- `cc` stands for 'call chat'
+- `cc` call chat
 - `cm` change model
+- `nn` new note
-- `gg` stands for 'good game' and signifies the chat is over.
-Other phrases considered were `ac` for archive chat, `ta` for thanks, or `aa` for aarchive
+- `gg` good game - and signifies the chat is over.
+Other phrases considered were `ac` for archive chat, `ta` for thanks and see-you-later, or `aa` for *a-archive*
-- `nn` new-note wooooo

-## License

-This project is licensed under the **Affero General Public License (AGPL) v3.0**

 ## Contributing

 Contributions are welcome!

+Please see the [contributing.md](contributing.md) file for development setup and more guidelines.

 In short:

-* Please open a Pull Request (PR) with a clear explanation of the changes.
+* Open a Pull Request (PR) with a clear explanation of the changes.
-* Contributions that add third-party dependencies are unlikely to be accepted due to security risks.
+* Contributions that add third-party dependencies are unlikely to be accepted.

-Please see the [contributing.md](contributing.md) file for development setup and more guidelines.
+## License

+This project is licensed under the **Affero General Public License (AGPL) v3.0**

+Key aspects:

+**Network Use Clause**
+If you modify AGPL-licensed software and make it accessible over a network (e.g., a web service), you must make the modified source code available to the users interacting with it.

+**Distribution**
+If you distribute the software (modified or unmodified), you must provide the source code under the same AGPL terms.

+This ensures that modifications remain free and accessible to the community, even when used in network-based services.
+You can find the full license text in the [LICENSE](LICENSE.txt) file or at [https://www.gnu.org/licenses/agpl-3.0.en.html](https://www.gnu.org/licenses/agpl-3.0.en.html).